nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. Talent Manager requests to list contacts
-2. System shows a list of all contacts
+2. TalentHub shows a list of all contacts

    Use case ends.